Your IT & Tech Mates

 We may process uploaded images and media by checking file type, file size and dimensions; resizing or compressing files; changing filenames; storing metadata such as width, height and storage location; and rejecting unsafe or unsupported files.
 Images and media may be stored locally or with a third-party storage provider or content delivery provider, including cloud object storage, if enabled.

-We may use technical signals such as IP address, user agent, hashed identifiers, timing, submission patterns, duplicate content and referral patterns to detect spam, abuse, fraudulent referrals, unsafe requests and misuse.
+We may use technical information such as IP address, user agent, technical information, timing, submission patterns, duplicate content and referral patterns to detect spam, abuse, fraudulent referrals, unsafe requests and misuse.
 We may keep these records for security, fraud prevention, audit and platform integrity purposes.

 Privacy terms: guidance, matching, directory and service coordination